Getting Started with MDB Framework

 Subsequent Launches

-After the first successful injection, subsequent launches are instant.
+After the first successful launch, subsequent launches are instant.
 The framework detects that nothing has changed and skips the dump/build phase.

-To force a full rebuild, delete MDB/Managed/GameSDK.ModHost.dll & all of the generated files in MDB_Core/Managed/.
+To force a full rebuild, delete MDB/Managed/GameSDK.ModHost.dll and all of the generated files in MDB_Core/Generated/.

 Creating Your First Mod